 80 minutes by train from Ikebukuro Station + 20-minute walk

-If you’re looking for something extra special, Seibu Railways runs a late afternoon train service between Chichibu and Tokyo (Ikebukuro Station) with designer dining cars and gourmet meals.
-While not exactly cheap, we imagine it would be a cool experience: The train interior was designed by famous architect Kengo Kuma and the menu (and chef) changes seasonally.
+If you’re looking for something extra special, Seibu Railways runs a late-afternoon train service between Chichibu and Tokyo (Ikebukuro Station) with designer dining cars and gourmet meals.
+While not exactly cheap, it’s an awesome experience: The train interior was designed by famous architect Kengo Kuma and the menu (and chef) changes seasonally.
 Included in the package is a 1-day pass for Seibu Railways, so it covers your round-trip to and from the festival.

 May